Ideo Architekci by For Brands

 “The idea behind the logo is ‘maximum of flexibility’ & adjustable logo size and shape based on the ‘Cross Grid’ system.
 The basic logo shape expands on different media.
 The logo becomes a living form, filling out the space & adjusting itself to the ID area.
 The ‘Cross Grid’ system gives also a great possibility to create a ‘text fields’ inside the logo ID structure.
 It might be used for various purposes within ID or any other promotional materials.
 On the basis of the new flexible logo system, we have designed all necessary corporate materials plus extra elements such as tape, marking spray & yellow markers.
 The most characteristic element of the new identity is the design of business cards.
-They’re made of 3mm transparent material in which the refracting light creates interesting logo reflections depending on the angle of looking at their edges.”
+They’re made of 3mm transparent material in which the refracting light creates interesting logo reflections depending on the angle of looking at their edges.” – For Brands

-Constructed from simple geometry and a floor plan-like aesthetic, the expanding, modular and grid based execution of this identity communicates a very strategic and pragmatic approach.
+Constructed from simple geometry and a floor plan-like aesthetic, the expanding, modular and grid based execution of this identity, plus the logo animation, communicates a strategic and pragmatic approach, and the creation of space.
 The reference points are light and small, laid out with plenty of negative that provides a solid and open foundation for more elements (I could imagine handwritten notes looking pretty nice).

-Its execution across the collaterals is austere but practical and makes the most of the identity’s expanding nature, fitting each application perfectly with subtle variety between each piece.
+Its execution across the collaterals is austere but practical and makes the most of the identity’s expanding concept, fitting each application perfectly with subtle variety between each piece.
 The business cards introduce a material that is reflective of the elemental aesthetic of glass which features heavily in contemporary structural design and compliments the warming sun-yellow and the steel qualities of the grey type.

 The idea is simple in its design and straightforward in its application but incredibly communicative, it delivers the necessary impact and a smart a conceptual resolution of pragmatism, practicality, functionality and a sense of creativity achieved through a solid foundation.